P.O. Box 650487

 Lori St Angelo

-For the last 10 years, Lori Ann St .
-Angelo has been instrumental in managing local dental practices.
+For the last 18 years, Lori Ann St .
+Angelo has been instrumental in managing local dental and medical practices.
 She moved quickly and effortlessly from an administrative position to leading a staff of 12 in a successful practice with revenues in excess of $1,000,000.
 Ever mindful of the delicate balance between success and respect, Lori proved to be both a strong leader and gentle listener.
 These qualities transcend industries giving Lori the ability to adapt easily and quickly to new challenges.

 Born Lori Ann Brammell on August 9, 1960 just east of Pittsburgh , Pennsylvania , Lori grew up in an average middle-class family.
 Early on, she was identified by the public school system as a candidate for the Gifted and Talented program.
 Her accomplishments during high school include National Honor Society, Who’s Who Among American High School Students, National Thespian Society, Co-Editor of the senior yearbook and Honor’s orator at the 1978 commencement ceremony.
 Following high school, Lori entered Fordham University in New York City where she earned a Bachelors of Arts degree in Combined Social Science and a minor in Computer Science.